Davy Crockett and the River Pirates: River Pirates

-Fink drops Crockett and Russell off along the river, where they seek out Chickasaw traders to buy horses from.
+Fink drops Crockett and Russell off along the river where they seek out Chickasaw traders from whom to buy horses.
 A Chickasaw hunting party captures them and takes them to their village, where they are preparing to go to war against white men for murdering Kaskaskia tribesmen.
-Crockett and Russell, having witnessed an earlier attack on Fink's keelboat but being told the Kaskaskia were driven out of the area prior, deduce that the attackers are in fact pirates masquerading as Native Americans.
+Crockett and Russell, having witnessed an earlier attack on Fink's keelboat but being told the Kaskaskia were driven out of the area prior, deduce that the attackers are in fact river pirates masquerading as Native Americans.
 Crockett and Russell agree to bring the pirates to justice in exchange for peace and are released.

-Fink agrees to help Crockett and Russell by posing as a banker hauling Spanish gold and stopping at various towns along the Ohio River to brag in order to draw the pirates out.
+Fink agrees to help Crockett and Russell by posing as a banker hauling Spanish gold and stopping at various towns along the Ohio River to brag to draw the pirates out.
 The group attracts a traveling minstrel named Colonel Plug, whom Crockett agrees to take to the next town.
-Crockett correctly suspects Plug is in league with the pirates, led by Samuel Mason and the Harpe brothers, who are hiding at Cave-in-Rock.
-Plug notifies the pirates of the gold through song, but is subdued when he discovers the ruse.
+Crockett correctly suspects Plug is in league with the river pirates, led by Samuel Mason and the Harpe brothers, who are hiding at Cave-in-Rock.
+Plug notifies the river pirates of the gold through song, but is subdued when he discovers the ruse.
 The pirates attack, but Fink's crew defends the boat successfully.
 Crockett and Russell pursue Mason and the Harpe brothers to their cave hideout, where they subdue the Harpe brothers.
 A keg of gunpowder explodes, sealing the cave and killing Mason.

-Having made peace, Crockett and Russell again part ways with Fink and head for home.
+Having made peace with the local Indians, Crockett and Russell again part ways with Fink and head for home.